 Sexual Abuse/Sexual Harassment Policy and Procedures

 Sexual abuse of students, faculty or staff is criminal behavior and is not tolerated at Divine Word College.
-Divine Word College is dedicated to providing employees and students a campus environment free from all forms of sexual abuse and sexual harassment.
+Divine Word College attempts to provide employees and students a campus environment free from all forms of sexual abuse and sexual harassment.

 Divine Word College policy of sexual abuse and sexual harassment includes definitions, reporting procedures, prevention suggestions, and counseling.
 The College administration has refined its policies and has included domestic violence, dating violence, and stalking under the Cleary Act.
-These policies are included in all College handbooks and manuals.
+These policies follow.
+These policies are included in the Divine Word College Policy Handbook.

 Divine Word College is committed to providing all students and employees a healthy and safe work and academic environment.
-The College will ensure that procedures exist to allow complaints of bullying be addressed in a timely manner.
+The College will ensure that procedures exist to allow complaints of bullying to be dealt with and resolved.